ogham/exa/README.md

 Installation
 ------------

 exa is written in [Rust](http://www.rust-lang.org).
 You should use the nightly, rather than the 0.10 release, which is rather out of date at this point.
-Once you have Rust set up, a simple `make` should compile exa.
+Once you have Rust set up, a simple `cargo build` will compile exa.
+Unless you don't have Cargo installed, in which case just `rustc src/exa.rs` will do.